Waivers; licensure; criminal convictions, amend chs 5, 14; adopt ch 15

 This rule making has minimal fiscal impact to the State of Iowa.
 It is unknown how many individuals would seek an eligibility determination because of a criminal conviction prior to applying.
 For each eligibility determination, the Bureau will collect a $25 fee to recover the associated costs, as set forth in 2020 Iowa Acts, House File 2627.

-After analysis and review of this rule making, there is a potential positive impact on jobs as individuals who may have been ineligible for licensure may become eligible for licensure as a result of this rule making.
+After analysis and review of this rule making, there is a potential positive impact on jobs as individuals who may have been ineligible for licensure may be eligible for licensure.

 Any person who believes that the application of the discretionary provisions of this rule making would result in hardship or injustice to that person may petition the Bureau for a waiver of the discretionary provisions, if any, pursuant to 193—Chapter 5.